VFPX/UpsizingWizard/README.md

 ## Releases

+### 2022.09.17

+* Added a record to the TypeMap table to support upsizing VFP Date to SQL Server.

+* Added the reserved word "TRAN" to the keywords table and removed the ServerType column.

+* Upon completion, calls the CompleteProcess function rather than displaying a message box and raises the new UpsizingComplete event.

+* Fixed a bug in DefaultsAndRules: added [] delimiters around field name.

+* Added support for multiple unique keys by appending field name to the name.

+* Error messages in BulkXMLLoad are now logged.

+* XSD and XML files used by BulkXMLLoad are now deleted when BulkXMLLoad fails.

 ### 2019.02.04

-* This updates add the reserved word "BULK" to the keywords table and removes some debugging code.
+* This update adds the reserved word "BULK" to the keywords table and removes some debugging code.

 ### 2019.02.04